lynnfaraday/aresmush.com/_root/fs3/fs3.3/core.md

 |Technician|Wits|Mechanics, electronics and computers.|
 |Stealth |Reflexes |Being sneaky.|

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:**  Abilities in FS3 are deliberately broad to simplify chargen, but chances are your character isn't great at *every single thing* covered by a given skill.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  Abilities in FS3 are deliberately broad to simplify chargen, but chances are your character isn't great at *every single thing* covered by a given skill.
 For example, Medicine covers a lot, but a paramedic can't do brain surgery, and a brain surgeon or psychiatrist would suck trying to splint a broken leg.
 RP appropriately according to your background, and apply appropriate modifiers (described in [Specialties](/fs3/fs3-3/conflict#specialties) when going out of your comfort zone.

 ## Background Skills